-Tests: Each test will comprise of approximately 20 true/false and 20 multiple-choice questions of equal value.
+Tests: Each test will comprise of approximately 20 - 25 true/false and 20 - 25 multiple-choice questions of equal value.
 Each test will require a scantron form 882 (to be provided by the student).
 The final examination will not be cumulative.

 Book Analysis/Presentation: Each student will select a book from the list below to read during the semester, and will give a 15-20 minute informal presentation about the book per course schedule.
-In addition, each student will submit on the presentation day via eLearning a 4-5 page executive summary of the book.
+Each student will submit on the presentation day via eLearning a 4-5 page [(space 11⁄2) cover sheet not included (and is not necessary)] executive summary of the book.
 Suggested books include:

-- Whistleblowers: Broken Lives and Organizational Power by C. Fred Alford - Ethics in Motion by Justin M. Paperny - Stolen Without a Gun: Confessions from inside history's biggest accounting fraud - the collapse of MCI Worldcom by Walter Pavlo - Healthsouth: The Wagon to Disaster by Aaron Beam
+- Whistleblowers: Broken Lives and Organizational Power by C. Fred Alford - Ethics in Motion by Justin M. Paperny - Stolen Without a Gun: Confessions from inside history's biggest accounting fraud the collapse of MCI Worldcom by Walter Pavlo - Healthsouth: The Wagon to Disaster by Aaron Beam